-Project disputes stemming from conflicting accounts are a primary source of frustration for construction executives.
-When a subcontractor claims they weren't responsible for damaged materials, when workers disagree about who violated safety protocols, or when schedule delays trigger finger-pointing between trades—these "he-said-she-said" scenarios drain productivity, erode trust, and directly impact your bottom line.
+Project conflicts stemming from conflicting accounts are a primary source of frustration for construction executives.
+When a subcontractor claims they weren't responsible for damaged materials, when workers disagree about who violated safety protocols, or when schedule delays trigger finger-pointing between trades—these "he-said-she-said" scenarios drain productivity, erode trust, and impact your bottom line.

 Understanding key dispute resolution terminology